Whether you’re newly engaged, celebrating a

 You may be able to schedule jewelry items at a nominal premium charge with no deductible.
 You may also have the choice of scheduling your jewelry on a replacement cost or an agreed value basis.

-- The full cost to repair at the time of the loss
+• The total cost to repair at the time of the loss

 If you have agreed value coverage, each item scheduled on your policy is given a reimbursement amount.
-In the event of a loss, that agreed amount will be paid to you.
+If you have a loss, that agreed amount will be paid to you.

 If you have jewelry in your family that has been passed down to you, make sure you get it appraised.
-An appraisal will provide very specific details about it.
-This will help you select the necessary insurance coverage needed.
+An appraisal will provide precise details about it.
+This will help you select the necessary insurance coverage you need.

 Source: